MicrosoftDocs/xamarin-docs/docs/essentials/file-picker.md

 # [Android](#tab/android)

-- The URI of the resulting file may not be persisted between reboots
+- The URI of the resulting file may not be persisted between reboots.

 # [iOS](#tab/ios)